senseiBlaq/learning-IOS-DEV/README.md

 2. War card game -- keeps track of score
 3. Auto layout challenge App BRewery
 4. Xylophone App -- basics of playing audio
+5. Egg Timmer
+      image fades the
+      progress bar
+      plays sound at the end of the timer